SpaceX launches NASA’s Crew-2 to orbit, its third human spaceflight in less than a year

 SpaceX has two more astronaut missions planned for this year — the Crew-3 mission to the space station for NASA this fall, and a mission to fly a group of four private astronauts that could come as early as September and become the first all-civilian space mission.

 That flight, known as Inspiration4, is being funded by billionaire entrepreneur Jared Isaacman, who has made it a fundraising effort for the St. Jude Children’s Research Hospital.
-Joining Isaacman, the founder of Shift4 Payments, are four private citizens: Haley Arceneaux, a physician assistant at St. Jude who as a child was treated for bone cancer there; Sian Proctor, a scientist who won her seat in a competition by building an online store using Isaacman’s platform; and Chris Sembroski, a Lockheed Martin engineer, who was picked at random as part of a hospital fundraising sweepstakes.
+Joining Isaacman, the founder of Shift4 Payments, will be three private citizens: Hayley Arceneaux, a physician assistant at St. Jude who as a child was treated for bone cancer there; Sian Proctor, a scientist who won her seat in a competition by building an online store using Isaacman’s platform; and Chris Sembroski, a Lockheed Martin engineer who was picked at random as part of a hospital fundraising sweepstakes.

 The group is scheduled to spend a few days orbiting Earth inside SpaceX’s Dragon capsule.

 SpaceX also is planning to launch another crew of private citizens early next year in a mission organized by Axiom Space, a Houston-based company.
-That group, three billionaires who are paying $55 million each, would be joined by former NASA astronaut Michael Lopez-Alegria, who is now a vice president at Axiom.
+That group, three billionaires who are paying $55 million each, would be joined by former NASA astronaut Michael López-Alegría, who is now a vice president at Axiom.
 The crew would spend about a week at the space station before returning to Earth.

 The Crew-2 mission initially was set for Thursday, but it was delayed by high winds.